High School Sex Crimes

 Hire A Law Firm You Can Count On

 If you were charged with a crime, you need to hire a criminal defense firm that you can trust to fight for your rights in court.
-At the Koffel Law Firm, our Columbus criminal defense attorneys have spent their careers providing people accused of a crime with the tenacious and knowledgeable legal representation they need.
+At Koffel Brininger Nesbitt, our Columbus criminal defense attorneys have spent their careers providing people accused of a crime with the tenacious and knowledgeable legal representation they need.
 Call us at (614) 675-4845 to discuss your situation over the phone, or send us the details of your case through our online form and a member of our firm will get back to you.